SophiaDesign/Foldit/README.md

 Guide for making your contribution to this project:

 1. If you use Glyphs font editing software, **use Glyphs3 or above**.
 These are the only versions which support COLRv1 gradients.
-Add your contribution in `GF-Foldit-origin.glyphs` source file to keep an editable version.
+Add your contribution in `Foldit-origin.glyphs` source file to keep an editable version.
 2. For COLRv1 feature make sure you only have [native Color layer type](https://glyphsapp.com/learn/creating-an-svg-color-font) selected and no others.
-2. Make a copy of the source file and name this `GF-Foldit-decomposed.glyphs`
+2. Make a copy of the source file and name this `Foldit-decomposed.glyphs`
-3. In `GF-Foldit-decomposed.glyphs` file, decompose all elements on all masters, and clear background on all masters.
+3. In `Foldit-decomposed.glyphs` file, decompose all elements on all masters, and clear background on all masters (for which you can use [use Toshi Omagari's script](https://github.com/Tosche/Glyphs-Scripts)).
 4. Generate font files locally using [fontmake](https://github.com/googlefonts/fontmake)